doasync/exists-webpack-plugin/README.md

 #### `emitWarning` (boolean: `false`)

-By default this plugin will emit an error if the path exists.
-You can emit a warning instead if you set this option to `true`.
+By default this plugin will emit an error if the path exists (or not).
+You can emit a warning instead by setting this option to `true`.

-#### `failOnError` (boolean: `false`)

-With this option set to `true` the plugin will cause the build process to fail if there is an error or warning.

-## Gotchas

-### noEmitOnErrors

-Webpack configuration option `optimization.noEmitOnErrors` prevents webpack from outputting anything into a bundle.
-Webpack skips the emitting phase whenever there are errors while compiling.
-This ensures that no erroring assets are emitted.
-You can alternatively use `failOnError` option of this plugin to prevent creating any files.
+The build process will not fail in this case and your assets will be overwritten.